 The campus of Indiana University Northwest in Gary is situated adjacent to 240 wooded acres of park land, much of which as currently developed includes municipal playing fields, baseball diamonds, and golf courses.
-The city of Gary has already given 32.8 acres of this park property to Indiana University for the campus.
+The city of Gary has given 32.8 acres of this park property to Indiana University for the campus.
 The Gleason Park site is bounded on the north by an interstate expressway (I 80-94), on the east by a major north-south artery (Broadway-Ind.
 53), and on the south and west by residential housing.
 The northeast and northwest corners of the 240-acre tract lie adjacent to expressway cloverleaf exchanges east and west.

-Six of the buildings utilized by IUN are located on the 27-acre main campus site.
-The buildings referred to are the original classroom/office building occupied in 1959; a second classroom/office building and a student union building, which were put into operation in 1969; a four-story classroom/office building which was occupied in 1976, and which includes a Computer Center, linked to the computer facilities in Bloomington and Indianapolis; a Library/Conference Center completed in the spring of 1980; and the Northwest Center for Medical Education.
-The center is also the site of the Medical Resource Center.
-Adjacent to the campus is a building that houses the Dental Auxiliary Education Program of the IU School of Dentistry.
-Also adjacent to the campus is a building for divisional, departmental, and faculty offices.
-Two other structures contain University offices, research offices, and campus support services.
-There are also a greenhouse and physical plant facilities.
-The Master Plan for the Physical Development of the campus calls for expansion of the campus, the construction of other buildings, and the acquisition of other properties.
+The main campus of IUN is located on a 27-acre site and includes the following buildings: Tamarack Hall, the original classroom/office building; Raintree Hall, a second classroom/office building; a student union building; Hawthorn Hall, a four-story classroom/office building, which houses the computer center and the Division of Allied Health Sciences; a library/ conference center; and the Northwest Center for Medical Education.

+Adjacent to the main campus are two buildings that house the Dental Auxiliary Education Program of the IU School of Dentistry and the IUN Fine Arts Program.
+Also adjacent to the campus are the Administration Building and a building for divisional, departmental, and faculty offices.
+Other structures include a former residence now housing central duplicating services, greenhouse, and physical plant facilities.
+The master plan for the physical development of the campus calls for expansion of the campus, the construction of other buildings, and the acquisition of other properties.